-The following sections of the Catalog are intended to serve as a resource to students enrolled in any of the programs offered through Mount Vernon Nazarene University's School of Graduate and Professional Studies.
-For any inquiries about MVNU's degree programs offered in the traditional format, please refer to the 2020-2021 Traditional Catalog.
+The following sections of the Catalog are intended to serve as a resource to students enrolled in programs offered through Mount Vernon Nazarene University's School of Graduate and Professional Studies.
+For inquiries about MVNU's degree programs offered in the traditional format, please refer to the Traditional Academic Catalog.